dkittle/learning_akka/README.md

 POST http://localhost:9000/contents/url
 ```

-The request body should be JSON indicating the URL to fetch the content from.
+The request body should be JSON indicating the URL to fetch the RSS feed from.
 ```
 {
-    "url", "[url]"
+    "url", "[RSS feed url]"
 }
 ```